Gerson-Lima/Gerson-Lima/README.md

 • IT student throwing himself into the world of technology

-• I'm currently an intern at Pública-RN
+• I'm currently a member of the junior company (AltoTech Jr) at ufersa.

 <br>